 2013: HF Holidays celebrates its Centenary with a range of special events and Centenary Holidays.
 To date over 5 million people have taken a holiday with us.
 A new edition of 'The History of HF Holidays' by Harry Wroe records this milestone and is available to buy at all our Country Houses.

-At this year's AGM David Brown, Board Director, shared his own personal family experience of "Our first 100 years" which illustrated the story of HF Holidays.
+At the 2013 AGM David Brown, shared his own personal family experience of "Our first 100 years" which illustrated the story of HF Holidays.
 A copy of the speech and supporting slides can be found here.

 A wonderful video from Conwy in 1939 can be watched here and shows how the Holiday Fellowship ran back in its early years.